 Shield Rate.
 The amount of any negative Index Performance that is absorbed by us at the Term End Date.
 Any negative Index Performance beyond the Shield Rate will reduce the Investment Amount associated with the Shield Option.
-The Shield Rate may vary between Shield Options and it is not an annual rate.
-We currently offer the following Shield Rates: Shield 10, Shield 15 and Shield 25.
+The Shield Rate is an annual rate.
+We currently offer Shield 10.

 Shield Option.
 You may allocate your Purchase Payment or transfer your Investment Amount to one or more of the available Shield Options.
-Each Shield Option offered through this Contract has an associated Term, Index, Shield Rate and either a Cap Rate or Step Rate.
+Each Shield Option offered through this Contract has a Term of 1 year and the Shield 10 Shield Rate.
+For each Shield Option, you select (i) which Securities Index you want the performance of your Contract to be based on and (ii) the Rate Crediting Type.

 Step Rate.
 The rate credited at the Term End Date if the Index Performance is equal to or greater than zero.
-The Step Rate may vary between Shield Options and it is not an annual rate.
+The Step Rate may vary between Shield Options and is an annual rate.